Kayli/logspub/dev.md

     - questions
       - purity and halting problem: are they even connected?
         - look up termination analysis articles
-    - problems: oop paradigms are not supported and fanboys will never admit this is a problem
+    - problems: oop paradigms are not supported and fanboys will never admit this is an issue

 ## verified compilers